52North/pubopen/opensource/arguments.md

 There are even many further opportunities how to make money from open source software.
 If you would like to share your experiences, we are happy to include your contribution in this book.

-# I cannot patent my code
+# I cannot patent my Code

 Patents on software are a highly controversial topic.
 Depending on the country where you are living/working, there might even be no way to get patents for software anyway.